The classification of Rokhlin flows on C*-algebras: Introduction

 Thirdly, under what reasonable assumptions can one expect the Rokhlin property to hold automatically?
 Is it enough to assume that the flow acts sufficiently non-trivially on the classification invariant in the style of \cite{Shimada16}?
 Does it hold for trace-scaling flows \cite{KishimotoKumjian96, KishimotoKumjian97}?

 These questions shall be pursued in subsequent work.

+\textbf{Acknowledgements.} I have been partially supported by the following sources, either while carrying out the research, or while writing or revising this manuscript:\ EPSRC grant EP/N00874X/1; the Danish National Research Foundation through the \emph{Centre for Symmetry and Deformation} (DNRF92); the European Union's Horizon 2020 research and innovation programme under the grants MSCA-IF-2016-746272-SCCD and MSCA-RISE-2015-691246-QUANTUM DYNAMICS; a start-up grant of KU Leuven and an internal grant by the Research Council of KU Leuven.

-\textbf{Acknowledgements.} I would like to thank the following collegues for valuable discussions, remarks or other interactions that have benefited this paper in one way or another:\ Akitaka Kishimoto, Marius Dadarlat, Norio Nawata, James Gabe, Huaxin Lin, Masaki Izumi, Sel{\c c}uk Barlak, Guihua Gong, George Elliott, David Kerr, and Aaron Tikuisis.
+I would like to thank the following colleagues for valuable discussions, remarks or other interactions that have benefited this paper in one way or another:\ Akitaka Kishimoto, Marius Dadarlat, Norio Nawata, James Gabe, Huaxin Lin, Masaki Izumi, Sel{\c c}uk Barlak, Guihua Gong, George Elliott, David Kerr, Aaron Tikuisis, and Hannes Thiel.